Tonio31/Webpack4-Bug-with-JSON/README.md

 # Walkthrough
 ## Build System
-NG6 uses NPM scripts, Gulp, and Webpack together for its build system.
+Potentialife 2_0 uses NPM scripts, Gulp, and Webpack together for its build system.
 Yes, you don't need Gulp if you're using Webpack.
 This is true if your build system is only responsible for file manipulation.
 However, ours is not.

 `Webpack` handles all file-related concerns:
   * Transpiling from ES6 to ES5 with `Babel`
   * Loading HTML files as modules
   * Transpiling stylesheets and appending them to the DOM
   * Refreshing the browser and rebuilding on file changes
   * Hot module replacement for transpiled stylesheets
   * Bundling the app
   * Loading all modules
   * Doing all of the above for `*.spec.js` files as well

 `Gulp` is the orchestrator:
   * Starting and calling Webpack
   * Starting a development server (yes, Webpack can do this too)
   * Generating boilerplate for the Angular app

-**Check out the [JSPM version](https://github.com/angularclass/NG6-starter/tree/jspm)--an alternative to Webpack as an ES6 build system.**
+This project is based on the base project [NG6 - Angular class](https://github.com/AngularClass/NG6-starter)

 ## File Structure
 We use a componentized approach with NG6.
 This will be the eventual standard (and particularly helpful, if using